Micro combined heat and power: Overview

-In a traditional power plant delivering electricity to consumers, about 34.4% of the primary energy of the input fuel, such as coal, natural gas, uranium, petroleum solar thermal, or biomass, reaches the consumer via electricity, although the efficiency can be 20% for very old plants and 45% for newer gas plants.
+In a traditional power plant delivering electricity to consumers, about 34.4% of the primary energy of the input fuel, such as coal, natural gas, uranium, petroleum, solar thermal, or biomass, reaches the consumer via electricity, although the efficiency can be 20% for very old plants and 45% for newer gas plants.
 In contrast, a CHP system converts 15%–42% of the primary heat to electricity, and most of the remaining heat is captured for hot water or space heating.
 In total, over 90% of the heat from the primary energy source (LHV based) can be used when heat production does not exceed the thermal demand.

-After the year 2000, micro-CHP has become cost effective in many markets around the world, due to rising energy costs.
+Since the year 2000, micro-CHP has become cost effective in many markets around the world, due to rising energy costs.
 The development of micro-CHP systems has also been facilitated by recent technological developments of small heat engines.
 This includes improved performance and cost-effectiveness of fuel cells, Stirling engines, steam engines, gas turbines, diesel engines and Otto engines.

 Combined heat and power (CHP) systems for homes or small commercial buildings are usually fueled by natural gas to produce electricity and heat.
 If no access to the natural gas network is available, which in general is the cheapest alternative, LPG, LNG or heating fuel (diesel) might be an alternative.

 The PEMFC fuel cell mCHP operates at low temperatures (50 to 100 °C) and needs high purity hydrogen.
 It is prone to contamination; changes are made to operate at higher temperatures and improvements on the fuel reformer.
 The SOFC fuel cell mCHP operates at a high temperature (500 to 1,000 °C) and can handle different fuel sources well, but the high temperature requires expensive materials to handle it; changes are made to operate at a lower temperature.
 Because of the higher temperature the SOFC in general has a longer start-up time and needs continuous heat output even at times when there is no thermal demand.

 CHP systems linked to absorption chillers can use waste heat for refrigeration.

 A 2013 UK report from Ecuity Consulting stated that MCHP is the most cost-effective method of utilizing gas to generate energy at the domestic level.

 The fuel cell industry review stated in 2013 that with 64% of global sales the fuel cell micro-combined heat and power had passed the conventional engine-based micro-CHP systems in sales in 2012.